martonmiklos/translate2geda/README.md

 Export to Eagle is also planned, as Eagle have been good enough to use an easily parsed XML format.

-BXL files are a package and vendor agnostic format that includes pad, symbol and footprint definitions in a single binary file encoded with adaptive Huffman encoding.
-The adpative Huffman decoding code was ported to Java from vala code originally written by Geert Jordaens.
+BXL files are a package and vendor agnostic device description format that includes pad, symbol and footprint definitions in a single binary file encoded with adaptive Huffman encoding.
+The adaptive Huffman decoding code was ported to Java from vala code originally written by Geert Jordaens.

-BSDL files are boundary surface description language file that include a pin map which can be used to create a symbol.
+BSDL files are boundary surface description language files that include a pin map which can be used to create a symbol.

 IBIS files are similar in that a pin map allows a symbol to be generated.

 Recent XML format Eagle .lbr files contain a set of layer definitions, packages (footprints), and symbols, but the pin mapping between symbols and footprints is defined in a "deviceset" section, to allow symbols to map to different packages.
-This has been dealt with by exporting an individual symbol with a pin mapping for each of the packages supported in the deviceset, with a distinct "\_FOOTPRINTNAME" appended to each of the pin mappings defined in the deviceset.
+This has been dealt with by exporting an individual symbol with a pin mapping for each of the packages supported in the deviceset, with a distinct "\_FOOTPRINTNAME" appended to each of the pin mappings defined in the deviceset, i.e. a symbol with three different pin mappings will result in three different symbols being generated with unique footprint=SPECIFICFP fields.

 Main differences: